twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/translator-notes%zh.rst

 ==========================================
-Translator’s Notes
+Translator's Notes
 ==========================================

 :date: 2019-01-11
-:modified: 2019-01-11
+:modified: 2019-01-21
 :tags: Translator, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhmma Talks
 :category: Ven.
 Uttamo Bhante
-:summary: Translator’s Notes (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned)
+:summary: Translator's Notes (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned)

 ------

-**According to the translator-- Ven.
-Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma-- Dhamma Dāna.
-You may re-format, reprint, translate, and redistribute this work in any medium**
+**According to the translator—Ven.
+Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
+You may re-format, reprint, translate, and redistribute this work in any medium.**

 ------